 Making friends across Westminster is easiest when you use the area’s walkable routes and clear meeting spots.
 A short stroll through St James’s Park, a catch‑up near Victoria, or a walk along the Thames by Westminster Bridge keeps first meets comfortable and public.
 Westminster can feel busy with commuters and visitors, so picking a simple, recognisable place matters — around Parliament Square, Covent Garden edge, or Pimlico/Victoria side depending on where you’re coming from.
 Keep the first plan time‑boxed so it feels easy to say yes.
 If you click, suggest another simple meet soon — a park walk, a museum stop, or a calm evening chat nearby.
 It’s that second meet that turns a first introduction into an actual friendship.
 Drinking Partners helps you make the introduction simple so you can focus on conversation and shared interests.

-Making friends as an adult can feel awkward — Drinking Partners makes it easier, more relaxed, and pressure-free, without meeting in large groups or organised events.
+Making friends as an adult can feel awkward — especially when everyday routines in Westminster are already set.
+Drinking Partners keeps things simple, relaxed and pressure-free, without the need for large groups or organised events.

-Take things at your own pace and connect in a way that feels right for you.
+Take things at your own pace and connect in a way that feels comfortable for you.

-Follow these steps to connect over shared interests, message freely and plan meet that feel comfortable.
+Follow these steps to connect over shared interests, message freely and plan meet-ups that feel comfortable, public and pressure-free.

 It only takes a few minutes to get started: